polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ### Assigning a Core

 Once you have the core as shown in the dashboard, select it by clicking on it, then click the **Assign** option on the left-hand side.
-You will be presented with a modal in which you can add a new task:
+You will be presented with a modal in which you can add a new task.

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-7.webp)